-Note that it’s not necessary at this stage to make the exchange, and the current green certificates currently remain valid.
+Note that it’s not necessary at this stage to make the exchange, and the green certificates currently remain valid.
+However, there will come a time when you need to change, and we’d advise doing it before it becomes essential.
+Why wouldn’t you?
+Having photo ID again is priceless.

-Any British citizens who have residency here in Spain currently, have their rights to live and work here protected under the withdrawal agreement, and the new cards are endorsed with the words “Permanente Articulo 50.”
+Any British citizens who have residency here in Spain since before Brexit, have their rights to live and work here protected under the withdrawal agreement, and the new cards are endorsed with the words “Permanente Articulo 50.”
 Article 50 is the withdrawal agreement.

 Here’s how it works.